Ostrogothic Kingdom: Literature

-All of the surviving literature written in the Ostrogothic kingdom is in Latin, though some older works were copied in Greek and Gothic (e.g. the Codex Argenteus), and the literature is solidly in the Greco-Roman tradition.
+Some older works were copied in Greek and Gothic (e.g. the Codex Argenteus), and the literature is solidly in the Greco-Roman tradition.
 Cassiodorus, hailing from a distinguished background, and himself entrusted with high offices (consul and magister officiorum) represents the Roman ruling class.
 Like many others of his background, he served Theodoric and his heirs loyally and well, something expressed in the writings of the period.

 In his Chronica, used later by Jordanes in his Getica, as well as in the various panegyrics written by him and other prominent Romans of the time for the Gothic kings, Roman literary and historical tradition is put in the service of their Gothic overlords.
 His privileged position enabled him to compile the Variae Epistolae, a collection of state correspondence, which gives great insight into the inner workings of the Gothic state.
 Boethius is another prominent figure of the period.
 Well-educated and also from a distinguished family, he wrote works on mathematics, music and philosophy.
 His most famous work, Consolatio philosophiae, was written while imprisoned on charges of treason.

-In Germanic languages, King Theoderic inspired countless legends of questionable veracity.
+In Germanic languages, King Theodoric inspired countless legends of questionable veracity.

+Social dynamics

+Population

+The population of the Ostrogothic kingdom was overwhelmingly of those who had lived prior to the Ostrogoths arriving with a minority being Ostrogothic.
+Little Ostrogothic settlement appears to have happened in Italy south from Rome and Pescara.
+Picenum and the northern part of Samnium were areas of heavy Ostrogothic settlement while the same was true of places west of Ravenna near Milan and Pavia along with the beginning of Alps.
+Small amounts of Ostrogothic settlement happened in Dalmatia, west Pannonia and some areas of Tuscia.

+Economics and slavery

+Villas that existed in the countryside would be abandoned or repurposed.
+Agriculture also became more diversified with woodland crops and animal husbandry becoming more common.
+Inland cities during the Ostrogothic period became more cut off from the outside world and became more reliant on local production areas.
+Cities along the Italian coast still received their trade from North Africa and places on the Eastern Mediterranean.

+In the Ostrogothic Kingdom chattel slavery was practiced with it primarily being seen in the rural areas.
+Slaves had a harsh life enjoying little rights or privileges and "could be transferred at will from one estate to another."
+A slave could be killed by their owner if they had sexual relations with a widow or caused a fire.
+They could not legally marry people and were not allowed to be assigned to peasants.
+Slavery would continue in Italy after the Ostrogoths.